devharnold/devharnold/README.md

 - 👋 Hi, I’m @devharnold
-- 👀 I’m interested in Python, JavaScript and some bit of Data Engineering
+- 👀 My Strong languages are Python, JavaScript and SQL
-- 🌱 I’m currently learning Python and DevOps
+- 🌱 I’m currently learning Python and JavaScript
 - 💞️ I’m looking forward to collaborate on open source projects
-- 📫 How to reach me - email - devharnold@gmail.com
+- 📫 How to reach me - email - henryarnoldme@gmail.com

 <!---
 devharnold/devharnold is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.